 Fortunately, Colonel Klink, who had entered the room at the moment I fired the crossbow, was unhurt.
 But my target had escaped, and I had failed.
 I felt a sudden rush of relief that I had not, after all, killed a man, but I thrust it aside: there was still a job to be done.
 The villain was still at large, and free to continue his diabolical plans.

 I had to try again.

-The following day, I had quite the row with Colonel Hogan regarding Dr. Vanetti's continued existence.
-He wanted to scrap the assassination plan; Vanetti had told him that he did not want to build the atomic bomb for the Nazis, and that he desired to escape to England instead.
+The following day, I had quite the row with Colonel Hogan regarding Dr Vanetti's continued existence.
+He wanted to scrap the assassination plan, for Vanetti had told him that he did not want to build the atomic bomb for the Nazis, but wished to escape to England instead.
 I was far more suspicious than the foolishly trusting Hogan; this was no doubt a clever Jerry trick, and we should be remiss in our duty if we fell for it.
 In the event, I had to pull rank on the poor fellow in order to carry out the mission.
-And I was determined that we should not fail.
+And I was determined that this time I would not fail.

 So I conferred with young Carter again.
 "I expect you chaps have had occasion to rid yourselves of undesirables in the past.
 How did you accomplish this, without bringing suspicion on your operation here in camp?"

 "Well, gee, sir, a nice bomb usually does the trick..."